spegenau/salesforce-quick-access/README.md

 THIS IS NOT AN OFFICIAL PRODUCT BY SALESFORCE!

 This plugin was developed at [Reply](http://reply.com/).

 ## Features

 Adds 'Salesforce Setup' to command palette.
-With it you can
+With it you can open

-* Custom Metadata Types
+-   Custom Metadata Types
-  * View the list of custom metadata types
+    -   View the list of custom metadata types
-  * Open a custom metadata type
+    -   Open a custom metadata type
-  * Manage records
+    -   Manage records
+-   Debug
+    -   Debug Logs
+    -   Lightning Debug Mode
-* Deployment
+-   Deployment
-  * Deployment status
+    -   Deployment status
+-   Developer Console
-* General Settings
+-   General Settings
-  * Open users locale page
+    -   Open users locale page
-  * View Company Info
+    -   View Company Info
-* Objects
+-   Objects
-  * Open the object Manager
+    -   Open the object Manager
-  * Open an object
+    -   Open an object
-  * Open a field
+    -   Open a field
-* Permission Sets
+-   Permission Sets
-  * View the list of permission sets
+    -   View the list of permission sets
-  * Open a permission set
+    -   Open a permission set
-  * View permission sets assignments
+    -   View permission sets assignments
+-   Process Builder
-* Profiles
+-   Profiles
-  * View the list of profiles
+    -   View the list of profiles
-  * Open a profile
+    -   Open a profile
-  * Edit a profile
+    -   Edit a profile
+-   Sandboxes
-* Users
+-   Users
-  * View the users list in Salesforce
+    -   View the users list in Salesforce
-  * Open an (active or all) user
+    -   Open an (active or all) user
-  * Edit an user
+    -   Edit an user
-  * Edit/Open users profile
+    -   Edit/Open users profile

 As target org you can use the projects default org or one of the orgs you have connected with SFDX CLI tool.